Zakarya-Mks/trivia-quiz-game/README.md

 # About Trivia Quiz Game

-First side project in HTML/CSS/BOOTSTRAP/JS
+a vanilla js game, based on the famous trivia quize game, project in HTML/CSS/BOOTSTRAP/JS

 used a public API to fetch trivia questions, then implemented the logic to handle user answers and display a final score